Skip to content

 The first context where the Xero Shoes Dillon can make a lot of sense is for the individual that has been looking for a simple barefoot shoe for walking, standing, and wearing casually.

 When it comes to day-to-day wear, I know I’m not alone when I say that it can be rough finding barefoot shoes that look both casual and not too out of place.
-The Dillon delivers regarding appearance, in my opinion.
+In my opinion, the Dillon delivers regarding appearance.

 This shoe’s toe box doesn’t look overly wide or “clown-like” by any means and whenever I’ve worn these out in public I tend to get compliments on their refined and clean look.